Why We Deliver

 In the United States...

-In 2021, one in eight older adults (age 60+) experienced hunger in the United States.
+In 2024, nearly one in seven (15.6%) older adults (age 60+) experienced food insecurity in the United States.

 U.S. Surgeon General Vivek Murthy calls loneliness a crisis on the order of obesity or smoking, with even greater consequences for health.
 Loneliness increases the risk of stroke by 32%, heart disease by 29%; odds of dementia go up by 50%.